-In this hybrid case, as discussed as part of Section 6.1 above, the aggregate input would map a NANP construct to a SIP URI rather than a set of IP addresses.
+In this hybrid case, as discussed as part of Section 7.1 above, the aggregate input would map a NANP construct to a SIP URI rather than a set of IP addresses.
 Bilateral negotiation would then provide URI to IP address mapping.
 The Registry would retain the aggregate input, however, and make it available to SPs that prefer aggregate input via an interface to be defined.

 8 Next Steps

-Appendix A – Other Solution Proposals

-Utilization of Existing BIRRDS/LERG Industry Database

-.

-Placeholder:

-This section describes the exchange of data for IP routing and interconnection using existing industry database systems, architectures and processes for routing of E.164 Addressed Communications over IP Network-to-Network Interconnection (NNI).
-See IPNNI-2014-044R1.

-Utilizing the NPAC as an ENUM Registry